 The eISF Reference Model is the industry standard for setting up and managing an Electronic Investigator Site File designed by all of the major eISF vendors, along with research sites and sponsors.

 The Electronic Investigator Site File (eISF) is projected to be in use at over 61% of clinical research Sites by the end of 2020, according to a recent Florence State of the Industry Report.

 At the same time, clinical trials continue to become increasingly collaborative – especially with the rise of multi-center trials that require various research Sites across different organizations to work together.

 The rise in the eISF, coupled with an increasing need for real-time collaboration and document exchange among Sites and Sponsors/CROs, mandates the need for an eISF Reference Model.

-The eISF Reference Model maximizes benefits to the research Site, streamlines collaboration between Sponsor/CRO stakeholders, and allows Sites the freedom to select an eISF platform that best fits their needs.
+This Industry-Standard eISF Reference Model maximizes benefits to the research Site and streamlines collaboration between Sponsor/CRO stakeholders.

 Six Benefits of an eISF Reference Model: